dpbac/Operationalizing-Machine-Learning-with-Azure/README.md

 ### Step 6: Consume model endpoints and benchmark endpoints

-Once the model is deployed, we use use `scoring_uri` and `key` in `endpoint.py` script so we can interact with the trained model.
+Once the model is deployed, we use `scoring_uri` and `key` in [`endpoint.py`](https://github.com/dpbac/Operationalizing-Machine-Learning-with-Azure/blob/master/endpoint.py) script so we can interact with the trained model.

-`endpoint.py` runs against the API producing JSON output from the model (`data.json`).
+`endpoint.py` runs against the API producing JSON output from the model ([`data.json`](https://github.com/dpbac/Operationalizing-Machine-Learning-with-Azure/blob/master/data.json)).

-We also benchmark the endpoint using Apache Benchmark (ab) running `benchmark.sh` against the HTTP API using authentication keys to retrieve performance results.
+We also `benchmark` the endpoint using `Apache Benchmark (ab)` running [`benchmark.sh`](https://github.com/dpbac/Operationalizing-Machine-Learning-with-Azure/blob/master/benchmark.sh) against the HTTP API using authentication keys to retrieve performance results.

-The following image shows `endpoint.py` script runs against the API producing JSON output from the model, as well as `benchmark.sh` runs.
+The following image `(Fig.17)` shows `endpoint.py` script runs against the API producing JSON output from the model, as well as `benchmark.sh` runs.

 ![](https://github.com/dpbac/Operationalizing-Machine-Learning-with-Azure/blob/master/images/endpoint_datajson_benchmark.JPG)
 **Fig. 17 - Output endpoint.py, data.json (obtained when running endpoint.py), and output of benchmark.sh.**

-In the following image we see the output of the Apache Benchmark.
+Next we see the output of the Apache Benchmark `(Fig. 18)`.

 ![](https://github.com/dpbac/Operationalizing-Machine-Learning-with-Azure/blob/master/images/endpoint_datajson_benchmark_04.JPG)
 **Fig. 18 - Final part of the output when executing benchmark.sh**

-Here we can see, for instances, that it took 1.540 seconds for all the requests to go through and that there were no failed requests.
-In addition, it takes in average 154 ms per request which is much less than the limit given by Azure which is 60 seeconds.
+Here we can see, for instances, that it took **1.540 seconds** for all the requests to go through and that there were no failed requests.
+In addition, it takes on average **154 ms per request** which is much less than the limit given by Azure which is 60 seeconds.

 ### Step 7: Create and publish a pipeline

+In this section we show some details about the creation and publishing of a pipeline.

-At this step we run the [notebook](https://github.com/dpbac/Operationalizing-Machine-Learning-with-Azure/blob/master/auto-pipelines-with-ml-classification-bank-marketing_01012021_run.ipynb) which creates, publishes and consumes a `Azure Machine Learning Pipeline with AutoMLStep`.
+For this in this project we run the [notebook](https://github.com/dpbac/Operationalizing-Machine-Learning-with-Azure/blob/master/auto-pipelines-with-ml-classification-bank-marketing_01012021_run.ipynb) which creates, publishes and consumes a `Azure Machine Learning Pipeline with AutoMLStep`.

-The best model is generated using AutoML for classifcation using the dataset available at https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv
+The best model is generated using AutoML for classification using the dataset available at https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv

-In this notebook the following steps are performed:
+As explained at the begining of this README 5 steps are necessary until we get to our best model.
+Therefore, in this notebook we start performing those steps (1-4) in addition to step 5 that is the responsable of creating the pipeline:

 **1. Create an `Experiment` in an existing `Workspace`.**